 Fu Manchu has fathered children in the Marvel Universe: Shang-Chi, Fah Lo Suee, Moving-Shadow, and Kwai Far.
 He also adopted a disfigured African child named M'Nai, who later became known as Midnight, who later became known as Midnight Sun.

 League of Extraordinary Gentlemen

 In the League of Extraordinary Gentlemen he is only referred to as the Doctor.
 He has a crime war with none other than James Moriarty.
-This is why Moriarty tricks the League into taking the cavorite from him.
+Fu Manchu never appears, but his manipulation from behind the scenes is why Moriarty tricks the League into taking the cavorite from him.

 Canon Novels by Sax Rohmer

 - The Insidious Dr Fu Manchu (1912).